pmoscode/helm-chart-update-check/README.md

   --docker-hub-repo string
         DockHub repo to check tag versions --exclude-versions string
-        Versions to exclude from check --fail-on-update
+        Versions to exclude from check  (on multiple versions: separated by comma) --fail-on-update
         Return exit code 1, if update is available --helm-chart-path string